liuyun313/Deep_binning/README.md

 Different combinations of -n, -e and -l should to tried to train the Deep_binning.
 The standard of a well-trained model is simple, when the reconstruction error convergence is observed, the outputfile of Deep_binning is ready for use of subsequent binning process.

 # Output:
-'inputfile'_encoder.csv file with the representations of each contig.
+The output file is named 'inputfile'_encoder.csv file with the representations of each contig.
+This file has the same structure with the input file, but has less number of columns, which is equal to the number of hidden layer's neurons you have set.

 # Support
 If you are having trouble running Deep_binning or interpretting any results, please don't hesitate to contact us: liuyun313@jlu.edu.cn.